hillarychang/Association-between-Nutrient-Level-and-Calorie-Count/README.md

 ### The first few 5 rows of our cleaned and merged dataframe is shown below (with only important columns selected for display).
 Show the head of your cleaned DataFrame (see Part 2: Report for instructions).

+## Exploratory Data Analysis
+## Univariate Analysis
+In the univariate analysis, we analyzed the distribution of calorie count in the recipes.
+We split the analysis into two graphs and created a distribution for recipes with calories greater than the recommended calorie intake of 2000 and a second one for recipes with calories less than or equal to the recommended calorie intake of 2000.
 <iframe src="assets/calorie_above.html" width=800 height=600 frameBorder=0></iframe>

 <iframe src="assets/calorie_above.html" width=800 height=600 frameBorder=0></iframe>